 - Take the initiative in social relationships.
 Take a risk by being the first to say hi and to smile at others.
 Do not think that just being there is enough.

 - Be complimentary and not critical.
 Like it has been said, “If you don’t have something good to say, then don’t say nothing at all.”
 Find something honest that you can see the person, and then let them know.

 - Differentiate between loneliness and solitude.
 Isolation is when you are unhappy to be alone.
-Solitude is when you are happy to be alone.
+Privacy is when you are happy to be alone.

 - Consider joining a gym.
 Working out and taking care of our health is one of the first things that get neglected.
 If you’re spending less time with other people than usual, try using that time to exercise.